abhattac92/COVID_Deaths/technology.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)

 ## Dashboard
-The dashboard to display the data and findings will be based on a flask template, and D3.js will be utilized to produce interative data visualizations.
+The dashboard to display the data and findings will be based on a flask template.
+An interative map will be created using the Google Maps API, D3.js, and html.